 Mid-range values of the standard deviation (0.1–0.2) are attributed to the magnetosheath region, where it is almost homogeneously distributed, with a slight increase near the bow shock.
 The plasma dynamics in the magnetosheath are strongly turbulent and, in the ion-kinetic regime, are largely governed by nonlinear interactions of electromagnetic waves driven by mirror and cyclotron instabilities.
 The behavior of the hybrid-Vlasov solver in this case is highly dependent on the numerical resolution \cite{dubart2020resolution}, and the resulting plasma state can be affected by numerical artifacts in velocity space that a fluid-like machine learning model is not aware of.
 Nevertheless, the model still reproduces wave activity with high accuracy, as evidenced by the correspondence of density striations in the magnetosheath observed in the left and central panels.

 Peak values of the standard deviation ($\sim 0.3$) are localized at the magnetopause and magnetotail current sheets.
-The dark red spots in the right column of Figure \ref{fig:rho} correspond to high-density blobs, which are plasmoids generated by magnetic reconnection.
-These structures are transient, evolving on relatively short timescales and forming and dissipating in a stochastic manner.
-Notably, the maximum standard deviation is very high in the cusp regions for Runs 2 and 3, suggesting that the machine learning model encounters difficulties in accurately reproducing nonlinear processes in these dynamically complex regions, a limitation that is understandable given the inherently unpredictable nature of such phenomena.
+The dark red regions in the right column of Figure~\ref{fig:rho} correspond to high-density structures, identified as plasmoids formed by magnetic reconnection (and flux transfer events at the dayside magnetopause, where applicable).
+The evolution of these structures is highly nonlinear, governed by ion acceleration processes that induce anisotropy and non-gyrotropy in the velocity distribution functions.

+Because the model is trained only on fluid moments ($\rho, \mathbf{v}, P, T$), it lacks the velocity-space information required to capture reconnection onset, as well as the formation and evolution of plasmoids and flux transfer events.
+In particular, the standard deviation peaks in the cusp regions for Runs 2 and 3, where transient reconnection events drive anisotropic ion acceleration during secondary reconnection~\cite{jarvinen2018ion}.

+The observed loss of physical accuracy in current-sheet regions is likely a direct consequence of the chosen state-vector representation.
+By relying solely on lower-order moments, the surrogate encounters a closure problem: it cannot represent higher-order kinetic effects, such as non-thermal heat fluxes or pressure anisotropies, that regulate reconnection and associated instabilities.
+This limitation highlights that a purely moment-based surrogate is insufficient to capture the velocity-space dynamics resolved by Vlasiator.

-The Supplementary Information provides plots for additional variables presented in the same format as Figure~\ref{fig:rho}.
+Appendix~\ref{app:results} provides additional results for other observables in the same format as Figure~\ref{fig:rho}.